ssweck/tmp-solana-ibc-post/solana-ibc-story.md

 builds (e.g. tests).
 Another aspect which makes things interesting is Solana’s lack of support for atomic operations (e.g. [`AtomicPtr` type](https://doc.rust-lang.org/core/sync/atomic/struct.AtomicPtr.html)).
-The mere existence of them on Solana, even if they are never executed, causes the smart contract to fail validation before uploading to the blockchain.
+The mere existence of them in the smart contract, even if they are dead code, causes the smart contract to fail validation before uploading to the blockchain.

 Fortunately, all of this can be ignored if the global state isn’t used by